Enabling Adaptive Management on the Mississippi River

 How We Helped

 To acknowledge these uncertainties, and ideally reduce critical ones over time, there has been an interest in using Adaptive Management plan for operating the sediment diversion.
 However, there are limitations in the capacity and awareness of how to implement Adaptive Management.
-ESSA undertook a “situational review” of this diversion project to identify the enablers and inhibitors that are currently affecting the application of Adaptive Management.
+Over the past several years, ESSA has been working on a variety of products to strengthen the design and implementation of adaptive management to sediment diversions.
+This work has involved undertaking a “situational review” to identify the enablers and inhibitors that affect the application adaptive management, preparing communication products to help stakeholders understand how adaptive management can support these restoration projects, and developing a conceptual design for a real-time decision support tool that can allow decision makers the ability to better manage diversions and achieve the desired, real world outcomes that matter to governments and stakeholders seeking to protect the Louisiana coast.

 Our Project’s Impacts

-This review led to a diagnosis of the factors that would contribute to or inhibit the success of Adaptive Management, and development of recommendations on how rigorous Adaptive Management could be applied.
+This work helped lead to a diagnosis of the factors that contribute to or inhibit the success of Adaptive Management and provided recommendations on how rigorous Adaptive Management could be applied and improved upon going forward.
 This work also involved facilitating a workshop that brought together diverse federal, state, and stakeholder interests to hear insights from leading experts about how Adaptive Management is being applied elsewhere in North America and discuss ways of how Adaptive Management could be applied to the project.